dell/terraform-provider-powerflex/docs/data-sources/replication_consistency_group.md

 page_title: "powerflex_replication_consistency_group Data Source - powerflex"
 subcategory: ""
 description: |-
   This datasource is used to read the Replication Consistency Group entity of the PowerFlex Array.
+This feature is only supported for PowerFlex 4.5 and above.
 ---

 # powerflex_replication_consistency_group (Data Source)

 This datasource is used to read the Replication Consistency Group entity of the PowerFlex Array.
+This feature is only supported for PowerFlex 4.5 and above.

 ## Example Usage